fastify/fastify/docs/Testing.md

 runTests()
 ```

-First, our tests are within an asynchronous function, giving us access to async/await.
+First, our code will run inside an asynchronous function, giving us access to async/await.

 The `.ready` method insures all registered plugins have booted up and our application is ready to test.
 Lastly we call the `.inject` method passing the method we want to use and our "/" route.
 The second argument is a callback passing us the response object.